CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 ## Unit Testing the Store

+To test our store, we're going to create a real Vuex store, configure it with our store module, then interact with it from the outside.
+After we write our test, we'll look at the advantages this approach gives us.

 Under `tests/unit/`, create a `store` folder.
 Inside it, create a `restaurants.spec.js` file.
 Add the following structure:

 ```js